Landlord Toolbox

 Make minor repairs and upgrades during tenant occupancy.
 Build a clause in your lease agreement that states the landlord is allowed to schedule work to be done during the term of the lease.
 By scheduling major repairs well in advance, you can time the completion date to go back on the market when tenant demand is highest.

-Protect Your Rental With Landlord Insurance
+Protect Your Rental with Landlord Insurance

-By purchasing landlord insurance you can both protect your investment carefully and help protect your savings if the unexpected should happen.
+By purchasing landlord insurance, you can both protect your investment carefully and help protect your savings if the unexpected should happen.
 That’s where our expert agents can step in and help you create a customized policy — tailored to meet the needs of your rental.
 After completing any significant amount of work on your space, remember to contact your agent to review your insurance requirements.
 You’ll find affordable coverage you deserve, taking comfort with the knowledge that your investments are well-protected.

 Additional Reading